kriebb/kriebb.github.io/_posts/2023-03-12-protect-your-digital-life-a-password-manager-really.md

 The problem is not that I do not use a password manager...
 The problem is the leak at the companies where my data is stored.
 By using a password manager I can limit the risk that criminals can do something with my credentials.
 However, the criminals are not interested in only those credentials...
 Personal information is also leaked.
 That is the reason why I get scam emails and sms.
 I need to do more research on how to protect myself further.

 For the persons that are still sceptical about what leaking personal information can do, [listen to this flemish podcast](https://www.standaard.be/cnt/dmf20230309_95135028) (start at minute 20).
-To quote this [source](https://www.thesun.co.uk/tech/20733191/whatsapp-scam-danger-avoid-how-warning/): `It's the beginning of a con that involves tricking parents into thinking they're`Â [`speaking to their children`](https://www.thesun.co.uk/tech/17159706/parents-warned-whatsapp-scam-distressed/)`.`
+To quote this [source](https://www.thesun.co.uk/tech/20733191/whatsapp-scam-danger-avoid-how-warning/): `It's the beginning of a con that involves tricking parents into thinking they're` [`speaking to their children`](https://www.thesun.co.uk/tech/17159706/parents-warned-whatsapp-scam-distressed/)`.`